ErrorDodo/Shared-SkinChanger/README.md

 - Constantly updates skins, could cause issues on local matches
 - Still no knife skin changer
 - Hud can get messed up on death (Fixes when respawned)
+- If loaded while dead you will not receive updates

 Project is going to be halted.
 Due to no sub and lua is a yuck language